Hiking The Buttermilk Falls State Park Gorge Trail

 Woman standing in front of fast flowing Buttermilk Falls

-Kristen with an umbrella at Buttermilk Falls
+Kristen with an umbrella at the base of the falls

 Brown wooden signs indicating Gorge Trail, Bear Trail and Rim Trail